 All of its live plants and foods must be shipped overnight for obvious reasons.
 Frozen foods are also shipped overnight to ensure that they are kept frozen.
 It offers a guarantee on all its live products, including plants, invertebrates, live rocks and sand, corals, and fish of all sorts.
 It is careful when shipping its products.
 It even offers a 7-day guarantee on most products, which covers any particular damage while shipping.

 It has an extensive resource library, which covers many of its products.
 It also has guides for acclimating fish and that sort of thing.
+All in all, we think this is the best place to buy fish online this year.

 2. Aquatic Arts